alexcasey92/Box-Office-EDA/TEMPLATE_README.md

 ## Overview

 The motion picture industry is a multi-billion dollar business with movie success being largely uncertain, with “hits” and “flops” released almost every year.
 Analytics about the box-office performance of movies can give useful information to Microsoft so that they can make the most strategic decisions regarding production and financing.
+The analysis led to three key recommedations for Micosroft:
+** 1. Animated films still offer the largest risk/reward equation in the movie business ** 2.
+Acquiring or partnering with a studio could be a viable strategy ** 3.
+When box office profits and generating the quickest return on investment are important, then the months of summer are the ideal time of the year to release a film

 ## Business Problem